All Rise (Blue album): Commercial performance

-Released on 26 November 2001 in the United Kingdom, All Rise debuted at number two on the UK Albums Chart.
+All Rise was a commercial success across multiple territories.
+Released on26 November 2001 in the United Kingdom, All Rise debuted at number two on the UK Albums Chart.
 While it went platinum after just six weeks, it was not until 28 April 2002, its 22nd week of release, that the album claimed the top spot on the chart.
 The Official Charts Company (OCC) ranked it 16th on its 2001 year-end chart and 26 on its 2002 year-end chart.
-In total, The album spent 63 weeks on the UK top 75 Albums chart.
+In total, All Rise spent 63 weeks on the UK top 75 Albums chart.
 All Rise has since been certified 4× Platinum by the British Phonographic Industry (BPI).
 By February 2021, it had sold more than 1.3 million copies in the United Kingdom.

+The album also performed strongly across Europe, reaching the top 10 of the European Albums Chart and earning Platinum certification from the International Federation of the Phonographic Industry (IFPI) for over one million units sold.
+All Rise reached number one in Singapore and number two in New Zealand, as well as the top five in Belgium, Ireland, and Malaysia, and the top 10 in Denmark and Scotland.
+It also charted in Australia, Germany, Norway, and Portugal, among others and received 2× Platinum certification in New Zealand (30,000 units), Gold certification in Australia (35,000 units), Denmark (25,000 units), and Malaysia (15,000 units).